 Uber also prohibits riders from carrying guns even in states where it is legal to carry a firearm.

 Lyft, who has similar policies, released this statement: “The safety of our community is fundamental to Lyft and the incidents described are frightening.
 We have been in touch with the drivers involved to offer our support and will assist law enforcement to help in any way we can.”

 To document a trip for protection purposes, Uber and Lyft drivers may resort to placing dashboard cameras in their vehicle.
 Most local regulations will allow a rideshare driver to do this, however, the rideshare driver is required to inform the rider that they are being recorded in or around the vehicle, and must acquire consent.
 If you are interested in using a dashboard camera while on the job, it is highly suggested to check rules and regulations established by your city on whether or not it is legal for you to do this.

 Are Uber Drivers Employees in California?

 The debate over whether to consider Uber and Lyft drivers as employees rather than as independent contractors differs from state to state.
 When considered an employee, Uber retains certain liabilities in case of a car accident or emergency.
 Uber must also provide benefits, such as health insurance and other protections.
 Under the AB5 Bill, Uber and Lyft drivers are now considered employees in California.

 As a driver, you can sue Uber.
-In fact, there are several ongoing lawsuits that are currently surrounding the monster rideshare company.
+In fact, there are several ongoing lawsuits that are currently surrounding the ridesharing company.
 A national class action lawsuit has grasped the attention of the media as hundreds of Uber drivers are seeking compensation based on Uber’s alleged misconduct.
-According to many Uber drivers the company has failed to:
+According to many Uber drivers, the company has failed to: